Click on ‘Follow’ to listen to this Goal Diggers episode on your channel of choice (ie. Apple Podcasts, Spotify, etc.)

 Zahra: Nice.
 Thank you for the intro.
 And again, thank you for joining me today, Ben.
 Let’s dive right into it.
 Typically organizations adopt OKR because they have a certain itch that they need to scratch.
-And I’d say that there’s often common grounds for those so-called itches, but the details of the why behind it is often very company specific.
+And I’d say that there’s often common grounds for those so-called itches, but the details of the why behind it is often very company-specific.

 So I’m sure I’m not the only one here, but I’m personally very interested in understanding what it is that made Streamline Health Solutions adopt OKR in the first place.
-And also how you’ve benefited from using the, the framework ever since.
+And also how you’ve benefited from using the framework ever since.

 Ben: Yeah, definitely.
 So, it’s kinda hard to think back before OKRs.

 It was only two years ago, but the thing we had in place beforehand was this monthly operations review, which was really each department had their own KPIs that they selected.
 And then they reported out on their ongoing activities.
-A lot of sync meanings, but you know, again, mostly report-outs.
+A lot of sync meetings, but you know, again, mostly report-outs.

 So it just didn’t feel like we were all marching in the same direction, so to speak.
 And then at that point 2years ago, we had a new CEO come on board.
 And his initial observation was that our management team was comprised of a lot of smart people doing a lot of good work.
 But the alignment just wasn’t there — sort of scattered working on different things.